codingkapoor/imdb-catalogue/README.md

-# imdb-catalogue
-Catalogue for IMDB movies.
+# Catalogue for IMDB movies.